noisyoscillator/langevin_dynamics-1/README.rst

 Features
 --------

-* A simple python program for Lagevin equation simulation.
+* A simple python program for 2D many-particle Lagevin equation simulation.

 * Required input values are read from a file named input and output file is called trajectory.txt.

-* Potential is based on simply y = c[b-a(x-d)\ :sup:`2`\]\ :sup:`2`\, which is a good example of typical double well potential in chemistry.
-You can change a,b and c and the range in gen_pot.py to get your own potential file.
-Parameter d is used to shift the origin of simulation box to zero.
+* Potential is based on simply y = c*sin (a*x\ :sup:`2`\ + b*y\ :sup:`2`\), which may not be physical at all.
+  You can change a,b and c in main program to get your own potential file.

 * Periodic boundary conditions enabled.

+* Paralleled main dynamics loop

+* Real-time display is added to the program.
+(Note: cause the program to become really slow.)

 * For more information please check langevin_dynamics.info.

 Note